About this online course

 Prior payment is a condition for participation.

 For administrative reasons you will be charged €50 for cancellations received after confirmation of your participation.
+There is no charge for qualified substitute participants.

 EIPA reserves the right to cancel its live online activities up to 1 week before the starting date.
 In that case, registration fees received will be fully reimbursed.